 I love a challenge, but I really had no idea how I was going to marry New England-inspired sharp cheddar and apples with Hatch green chile and Mexican spices.
 Trial and error did the trick!

 What Cheese is Best in my Apple Dip?

 Well, this is a New England themed post, and Vermont cheddar is renowned.
 If you can't get Vermont cheddar?
 No worries!
 Find a good quality sharp or extra sharp cheddar.
 The bold flavor is essential to balance the flavors of the dip!

-- Hatch green chile (or other green chile with a bit of heat)
+- Hatch green chile - Substitute other green chile (like poblanos) with a bit of heat.

 - Sea salt